brunodrugowick/spring-authorization-server-ui/README.md

 security.oauth2.resource.user-info-uri=http://localhost:8088/oauth/user
 ```

+The most important endpoints are:

+- `/oauth/token` to get a token via a POST request with username and password as well as clientId as clientPassword.
+- `/oauth/user` to retrieve user info (by sending an Authorization HTTP header with `Bearer <token>`)

-You can use the `insomnia_requests-auth_server_ui.json` file to get a token and user info via API.
+You can use the `insomnia_requests-auth_server_ui.json` file (import into Insomnia) to test them and other endpoints.